taocpp/PEGTL/doc/Stream-Parsing.md

 There is no direct interaction with buffer objects, however the arguments to a buffer constructor need to be supplied to any input using that buffer.

-The expositions of the buffer classes only documents their specific constructor arguments and template parameters.
+The expositions of the buffer classes only document their specific constructor arguments and template parameters.
-To see how the buffer classes are implemented plase consult the appropriate header files.
+To see how the buffer classes are implemented please consult the appropriate header files.

 ###### Alloc Buffer